pipecat-ai/pipecat-ai.github.io/docs/calling-your-bot/02-daily.md

 If you’re starting from scratch, using everything on one platform offers some convenience.
 By provisioning your phone numbers through Daily and using Daily as the transport layer, you won’t need to worry about initial call routing, for example.

 **The following guide assumes use of Daily for both WebRTC transport and as a phone vendor.**

+## How it works

+TBC: Image to go here

+When a user dials a Daily provisioned number,

 ## Configuring your domain